Dimmer

 A dimmer is a device connected to a light fixture and used to lower the brightness of the light.
 By changing the voltage waveform applied to the lamp, it is possible to lower the intensity of the light output.
 Although variable-voltage devices are used for various purposes, the term dimmer is generally reserved for those intended to control light output from resistive incandescent, halogen, and (more recently) compact fluorescent lamps (CFLs) and light-emitting diodes (LEDs).
 More specialized equipment is needed to dim fluorescent, mercury-vapor, solid-state, and other arc lighting.

 Dimmers range in size from small units the size of domestic light switches to high-power units used in large theatrical or architectural lighting installations.
 Small domestic dimmers are generally directly controlled, although remote control systems (such as X10) are available.
 Modern professional dimmers are generally controlled by a digital control system like DMX or DALI.
 In newer systems, these protocols are often used in conjunction with Ethernet.

 In the professional lighting industry, changes in intensity are called "fades" and can be "fade up" or "fade down".
 Dimmers with direct manual control had a limit on the speed they could be varied at but this problem has been largely eliminated with modern digital units (although very fast changes in brightness may still be avoided for other reasons like lamp life).

 Modern dimmers are built from semiconductors instead of variable resistors, because they have higher efficiency.
 A variable resistor would dissipate power as heat and acts as a voltage divider.
 Since semiconductor or solid-state dimmers switch quickly between a low resistance "on" state and a high resistance "off" state, they dissipate very little power compared with the controlled load.

 Most recently, software programmable internal dimmers can use signals from the same switch that turns lights on and off to control dimming.
 No dedicated external dimmer is needed.
 A simple communications protocol, such as Blink'n'Dim, delivers dimming commands via the power line.
 They enable computer control via networked switches, but do not require it.
 Their cost is about the same as the older "dimmability" circuitry that they replace in LED bulbs, fixtures or drivers.

 History

 Early dimmers were directly controlled through the manual manipulation of large dimmer panels.
 This required all power to come through the lighting control location, which could be inconvenient, inefficient and potentially dangerous for large or high-powered systems, such as those used for stage lighting.

-In 1896, Granville Woods patented his "Safety Dimmer", which greatly reduced wasted energy by reducing the amount of energy generated to match desired demand rather than burning off unwanted energy.
+In 1896, Granville Woods patented his "safety dimmer", which greatly reduced wasted energy by reducing the amount of energy generated to match desired demand rather than burning off unwanted energy.

-In 1959, Joel S. Spira, who would found the Lutron Electronics Company in 1961, invented a dimmer based on a then-new solid state switching device called a Silicon Controlled Rectifier or SCR.
+In 1959, Joel S. Spira, who later founded the Lutron Electronics Company in 1961, invented a dimmer based on a then-new solid state switching device called a silicon controlled rectifier or SCR.
 This small device allowed the dimmer to be installed in a standard electrical wall box while saving energy.